gb-mobile/pokecrystal-mobile-fra/README.md

-# NOTE
-## This repository is a work in progress, you may experience bugs, glitches and general oddities.
-Should these occur please report them as issues.
-It is not actively being worked on and will require community assistance to finish.

 # Information
 A French translation of https://github.com/gb-mobile/pokecrystal-mobile-eng This translation was performed via text dumps and a (somewhat) sophisticated find/replace script.